 The Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence aims to recognise the continued commitment to good teaching practice by the institution's most outstanding teachers.
 Winners of this award will have demonstrated a sustained contribution to the learning and teaching culture at UTAS and have evidence of their continued positive impact on student learning outcomes throughout their career.

-All members of academic staff, including pro bono staff, are eligible to apply for the Vice Chancellor's Medal for Sustained Commitment to Teaching Excellence.
+- All members of academic staff, including pro bono staff, are eligible to apply

-Previously unsuccessful applicants are immediately eligible to reapply in the following year.
+- Previously unsuccessful applicants are immediately eligible to reapply

 Nomination, Application and Selection Procedures

 Paper must be A4 and plain white.
 Margins must be at least 2cm with clear definition between paragraphs.
 Font must be a minimum of 11 point Arial or Calibri.
 Individual pages that do not meet the requirements, for instance by exceeding the pages limits, will be removed.

 - Application cover sheet (Word 55.0 KB) - including synopsis